HaoranYi/gitProj/mtrack/client/README.txt

 Use jwt token to guard on the server
 Use HttpInterceptor to add jwt token to http header
   >(add "useClass" for service provider)
+Use FakeBackendInterceptor implements HttpInterceptor
+  > add to provider; in client code calls /api/authenticate

 use ngForm for two way binding